zh121800/OFFSIDE/README.md

 pip install -r requirements.txt
 ```

 ### Dataset Construction

-Taking Kevin De Bruyne as an example, there are a total of 8 images of him.
-Three images are assigned to the retain set (samples with IDs modulo 5 equal to 1, 2, or 3), three images are for the test set (augmented versions of the retain set), one image is for the forget set (sample with ID modulo 5 equal to 4), and one image is for the relearn set (sample with ID modulo 5 equal to 0).
-For each image, there are 14 VQA pairs, consisting of 8 shared information pairs and 6 private information pairs.
+Taking Kevin De Bruyne as an example, we have a total of 8 images of him.
+Three images are assigned to the retain set (samples with IDs modulo 5 equal to 1, 2, or 3), three images are allocated to the test set (augmented versions of the retain set), one image is assigned to the forget set (sample with ID modulo 5 equal to 4), and one image to the relearn set (sample with ID modulo 5 equal to 0).
+Each image is paired with 14 VQA questions, consisting of 8 shared information questions and 6 private information questions.
+Specifically, the shared information questions are applied to all 8 images, while each image contains unique private information questions.
-To save space, we have provided a shortened version of the answer as an example:
+To save space, we provide a shortened version of the answer as an example:

 **Shared Information:**